Raspberry Pi is a low-cost, pocket-sized computer that you can plug into a monitor and start with.

 #3.
 Keyboard & Mouse

-You can buy a smart keyboard and connect it with Raspberry Pi 4 wirelessly or via a USB port.
+You can buy a smart keyboard and connect it to Raspberry Pi 4 wirelessly or via a USB port.

 Getting a smart keyboard is a good idea, especially in today’s time when smart keyboards are available with an in-built touchpad.